vmware-tanzu-labs/yaml-overlay-tool/README.md

 # YAML Overlay Tool (Yot)

-YAML Overlay Tool, or Yot for short (often pronounced */yaucht/*), is a tool to assist with patching YAML files.
+YAML Overlay Tool, or Yot for short, often pronounced */yaucht/*, is a tool to assist with patching YAML files.
 Yot uses JSONPath to query YAML documents within YAML files, and to perform a change.
 YAML Overlay Tool operates on YAML nodes.
 It is able to preserve and inject head, foot, and line comments into the new output versions of the files that you manipulate.

 ## Why Create Another YAML Tool?